Install Foswiki with Nginx on Ubuntu 24.04

 Download Foswiki files

-First, navigate to the /tmp/ directory and download the Foswiki files.
-Then, extract the content into the Foswiki folder within the Nginx root directory.
+Navigate to the working directory and pull the Foswiki files.
+Extract the content directly into the Foswiki folder inside the Nginx root directory.

-Finally, you’ll change file permissions.
-This lets the Nginx web server interact securely with your Foswiki files, keeping your installation safe.
+Adjusting file permissions allows the Nginx web server to interact securely with the Foswiki files, safeguarding the installation.

-Next, run the commands below to set the correct permissions for the Nginx root folder so the Foswiki application can work properly.
+Run the commands below to set correct permissions for the Nginx root folder so the application functions correctly.

 cd /tmp